2015 IFAF World Championship qualification: Egypt vs. Morocco

-The first participation of Africa on the IFAF World Championship Competition.
-The qualifier was decided in one game the December 13, 2014.
-Between the two teams Egypt and Morocco.
+This was the first participation of Africa on the IFAF World Championship competition.
+The qualifier was decided in one game on December 13, 2014, between the two teams Egypt and Morocco.
 It was held in Cairo, Egypt.
+Morocco won against Egypt with score of 26-6.

 American qualifiers

 The United States qualified automatically as the 2011 IFAF World Championship winners.

-IFAF Americas have three more spots; the first two will be represented by Canada and Mexico respectively, these countries qualified directly by finishing second and fourth at the last World Championship.
+IFAF Americas had three more spots; the first two were represented by Canada and Mexico respectively, and these countries qualified directly by finishing second and fourth at the last World Championship.

 Panama vs. Brazil

-Panama as the champion of the Central American Bowl will play a game for the last seed in the road to the IFAF World Championship 2015, facing the national team of Brazil.
-The game is going to be held on January 31, 2015, being Panama the host nation.
+Panama as the champion of the Central American Bowl played a game for the last seed in the road to the IFAF World Championship 2015, facing the national team of Brazil.
+The game was held on January 31, 2015, being Panama the host nation.
+Brazil won against Panama with score of 26-14.